romainm13/crazyflie_ai/README.md

 We first decided to use Windows OS because of the compatibility with the Crazyflie API (USB driver for the USB radio dongle).

 ### 1. Setup phoenix-drone-simulation (AI)

+*The git repository of phoenix-drone-simulation is already cloned in this repo in order to have the working commit before Cyril's way.*

 #### Cyril's way - Gymnasium (NOT WORKING)